JAYJAYTEE12/WickedUtilities/README.md

 commands:
     - /keys (Toggles an overlay to show all your keys in your key vaults)
     - /keyrainbow (Sets the key overlay to RaInBoW!!)
+    - /welc (Type this to automatically output "Welcome to the server! /mine to start :D")
 ```

 ## Contributing